franchsli/SignSpeak/README.md

 After completing the to-do list, check which one of the tasks in this list stills needs a fix.

+- Implement UTF-8 encoding support in opencv putText()
 - Break down translate_video() into smaller functions (check Claude Chat).
-- Implement UTF-8 encoding support in opencv putText()
-- Check why running test.py takes so much time to start running (Ask Claude).
-- Fully implement model testing into VideoHandler.
+- Fully rework VideoHandler, GestureHandler, etc.
-  - Try to run and understand main.py file.
-  - Add needed_landmarks_present method to model testing.
-  - Speed up main.py execution time (Ask Claude).
-  - Implement something to check if the last_prediction is a
+  - These classes will only handle datasets creation and model training, nothing else.
+  Each class will specialize in handling one format (video, image, or webcam [think about this])
 - Use VideoHandler functionalities into WebCamHandler.
 - Implement an ImageHandler (think about it).
 - Collect more data (sentences and letters) to train the VideoHandler with.